 REQUIREMENTS FOR PRESENTING A POSTER

-Promote your poster during the poster blitz which will occur at the conclusion of the Wednesday, September 26 Plenary Session.
-To participate in the Poster Blitz, prepare a ~30 second pitch to advertise your poster and send a PowerPoint slide via email to Bill Schlotter BEFORE SEPTEMBER 20.
-Keep technical jargon to a minimum – past blitz presenters have incorporated art, cartoons, illustrations, singing, dancing, poetry*, etc. Be Creative!
+Promote your poster during the poster blitz which will occur at the conclusion of the Thursday, September 26 Plenary Session.
+To participate in the Poster Blitz, contact Bill Schlotter BEFORE SEPTEMBER 18, send a PowerPoint slide, and prepare a ~20 second pitch to advertise your poster.
+Keep technical jargon to a minimum – past blitz presenters have incorporated art, cartoons, illustrations, singing, dancing, and poetry* (see Alexey Boubnov's poem), so BE CREATIVE!

 I’m measuring a spectrum of a catalyst